airbnb/binaryalert/docs/source/iam-group.rst

         resources = [
           "arn:aws:kms:${var.region}:${var.account}:alias/${var.prefix}_binaryalert*",

-          # NOTE: Once a new key is generated, add permissions to use that key here:
+          # NOTE: For each new key that is generated, add permissions to use that key here:
           # "arn:aws:kms:${var.region}:${var.account}:key/KEY-UUID",
         ]
       }